STOP PRESS: Building well under way

-We have signed a contract with our contractors Jerram Falkus Construction Ltd who can now start the main construction work.
-There is still time to join us as we still have a few unallocated homes.
+Our contractors, Jerram Falkus Construction Ltd started the main construction work in May and we have a new section of our website devoted to ‘the build’.
+Our latest blog explains how we have financed the project.
+There is still time to join us as we have a few unallocated homes.
 You can find out how to join our cohousing adventure by emailing firstname.lastname@example.org

 We are a mutually supportive cohousing group, sharing values and aims, building our own low energy and environmentally friendly homes with a shared ‘common house’, land and facilities at Cannock Mill, Colchester.